craze/CrazeBot/README.md

     * throw - Enables the !throw command
     * signedkicks - Enables announcing cap and link kicks
     * joinsparts - Enables announcing users joining and leaving the channel
     * lastfm [username/off] - Sets username to use with !music command
+    * maxlength [num of chars] - Maximum allowed message length
     * steam [ID] - Sets your Steam ID.
 Must be in [SteamID64](http://steamidconverter.com/) format and profile must be public
     * mode [(0/owner),(1/mod),(2,everyone),(-1, "Admin mode")] - Sets the minimum access to use any bot commands.
 Options are either owner, mod, everyone, or "Admin mode".
 Specifying no argument will display current setting.
 Also see !modchan
     * chatlogging - Enables logging of chat conversations.
 Logs are stored at [http://btx.me/ackbot](http://btx.me/ackbot) and are publicly visible